-The stretch of coast connects Mossel Bay to Storms River Mouth.
+The stretch of the coast connects Mossel Bay to Storms River Mouth.
 The route winds between the Indian Ocean and the Outeniqua and Tsitsikamma mountain ranges, offering stunning and panoramic views.

-The quaint towns and rocky shores are a sight to see and have risen in popularity between locals and tourists alike.
+The quaint towns and rocky shores are a sight to see and have risen in popularity among locals and tourists alike.
 The vast forests in the region are home to an array of wildlife.

 Here are some reasons to visit Garden Route:

 The Garden Route is a huge and lavish kind of garden filled with ecologically diverse flora and fauna.
 The forest appears strikingly beautiful, while the aquamarine waters of the beach glimmer under the sun.

 You are bound to be surrounded by endless nature in this region that cannot be found anywhere else.

 Whether you are adventurous or a nature lover, the Garden Route has a lot to offer.
 From bungee jumping at Bloukrans Bridge to being up close with elephants at Knysna Elephant Park or relaxing at Birds of Eden, there is a lot to choose from.